 It is a lean, mean, and quiet machine.
 Through the high speed – inertia drive system working in conjunction with a perimeter weighted flywheel, absolute silence is guaranteed while you’re working it out on the bike.

 The entire transmission system is interconnected with the 25 levels resistance system, and instead of using magnetic, the Schwinn 270 uses eddy current brake to make out the quietest experience while also not sacrificing functionality.
-The eddy current brake also allow the system to be more flexible, which explained the two and a half dozens levels of resistance made available to the user.
+The eddy current brake also allows the system to be more flexible, which explained the two and a half dozens of levels of resistance made available to the user.

 In the comfort department, the Schwinn 270 makes it part of the long list of missions to provide the user as much comfort as possible while using it.
-Beside the padded seat, the leg rests are contoured to fit snugly the user’s legs and the backrest has air vents to cool down the storms of sweat that would build after a while of exercising.
+Besides the padded seat, the leg rests are contoured to fit snugly the user’s legs and the backrest has air vents to cool down the storms of sweat that would build after a while of exercising.

-Cooling your body down not only would be the backrest’s vents but also cooling fan with 3 speed levels for you to choose.
-A convenient cup holder is also there for you just in case you need to immediately sate that horrific thirstiness after a taxing workout.
+Cooling your body down not only would be the backrest’s vents but also a cooling fan with 3-speed levels for you to choose.
+A convenient cup holder is also there for you just in case you need to immediately state that horrific thirstiness after a taxing workout.

 The most exciting part of the Schwinn 270 is the computer system, again.
 This time, it is fully equipped with the 21st Century’s seal of approval.

 Starting the list with two, blue backlit LCD displays as windows for you to interact with the computer.
 Workout data and itineraries are available plentifully on the great, big Internet, and that is why Schwinn had made the computer Bluetooth and USB compatible for you to download them.
 And from the screen, initially, you can choose 12 profile programmes with 3 main modes: Fun rides, mountain rides and challenges for you to vary your training programme and have great fun in the process!